2 ways to list packages in Jupyter Lab

 command.
 This makes sure the command runs in the right Python environment and prevents errors.

-2. Jupyter Package Manager
+2. Jupyter Packages Manager

-There is an easier way to list your packages in Jupyter instead of running a command in a cell - Jupyter Package Manager.
+There is an easier way to list your packages in Jupyter instead of running a command in a cell - Jupyter Packages Manager.
 It has a simple user interface and offers many options to manage packages.
 Here's how to use it:

 Installation